openshift/enhancements/enhancements/platforms/ovirt-rhv-ipi.md

     cluster required to make on upgrade in order to make use of the enhancement?

 ### Version Skew Strategy

-TODO - how does cluster-api-provider-ovirt needs to versioned and included? should it be tagged with the release tag, for example `cluster-api-provider-ovirt:4.3`?

 TODO
   What are the guarantees?
 Make sure this is in the test plan.